To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 The HDMI cable & screen

 From the second generation, the Raspberry Pi started using High-Definition Multimedia Interface (HDMI) ports.
 The Raspberry Pi 4B started using Micro-HDMI output.
-Starting with the second generation Raspberry Pi boards, there are only a High-Definition Multimedia Interface (HDMI) connection port to connect to a screen.
+Starting with the second-generation Raspberry Pi boards, there is only a High-Definition Multimedia Interface (HDMI) connection port to connect to a screen.

 The screen can be anything from an old PC monitor to a flatscreen TV.
 If a screen does not have an HDMI input, various connectors are available to make it work.